Music Q&A with Actor, Musician and Playwright, Erik Jensen

 PC: Assuming you like live music what was the last and best concerts you have been to?

-I recently saw Jason Isbell at The Beacon and really loved him, and his band THE 400 UNIT; Wilco at the Capitol Theater with TV writer friend David Handelman, who was a Rolling Stone contributor.
-Never been to Springsteen but he’s been known to cover the Clash and I love guitarist Little Steven’s podcast thing he does so maybe that’s next… Oh I KNOW!
+I recently saw Jason Isbell at The Beacon and really loved him, and his band The 400 Unit; Wilco at the Capitol Theater with TV writer friend David Handelman (who was a Rolling Stone contributor).
+Never been to Springsteen but he’s been known to cover The Clash and I love guitarist Little Steven’s podcast thing he does, so maybe that’s next…

 The best concert requires some backstory!
-Here goes: the first record I remember loving was The Crosby Stills and Nash album where they are on the couch in the wrong order.
-Rumor has it Neal Young is on the back behind that screen door.
+Here goes.
+The first record I remember loving was The Crosby Stills and Nash album where they are on the couch in the wrong order.
+Rumour has it Neal Young is on the back behind that screen door.
 I really want that to be true so I call it “CSN and Sometimes Y”.
 Those songs are lovely, hopeful, angry, naïve, careful, wise beyond years, and achingly beautiful.
 I used to listen to it on our turntable over and over and over and over and over…

 So jump ahead in life and Croz actually became a friend after my wife and I wrote a play called “The Exonerated”.